 4) You love the classic Sage saltwater fly rods, including Xi3 and Xi2.

-1) You fish a Sage Method, Sage ONE, or Orvis Helios for trout
+1) You fish a Sage X, Z-Axis or XP for trout.

 G.Loomis NRX Saltwater: Loomis anglers become addicted to the slingshot feeling of a rod that flexes deep into the blank and recoils with spectacular snap.
 The NRX is a classic, extra-fast action saltwater rod that delivers more feel than most in its class because it loads a little deeper into the blank.
 Stiffness (scale of 1:10): 8.5